Randumbdude/Randumbdude/README.md

-Yo, I'm a developer.
-I develope minecraft mods, c# programs, C stuff, and stuff.
+Hey, I make Java and C# Stuff

 You can contact me on Discord: Randumbdude#4953